apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Instructions

-## Review Informatica Integration Cloud - Application Integration - FetchLeads process workflow
+## Review Informatica Intelligent Cloud Services - Application Integration - FetchLeads process

-**NOTE:** This workflow is pre-created in the IIC Application Integration demo environment.
+**NOTE:** This process is pre-created in the IICS Application Integration demo environment.
 The process uses a Salesforce account to fetch lead objects from Salesforce and returns them in JSON format.
-Since this workflow should already have been configured as part of the Setup instuctions (See Pre-requisites above, this step is a review to make sure it is available for execution in IIC.
+Since this process should already have been configured as part of the Setup instuctions (See Pre-requisites above, this step is a review to make sure it is available for execution in IICS.

-1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IIC UI.
+1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IICS UI.

 2. Select **Application Integration** from the main page menu